 Lichens are dual organisms; a fungus and one or more algae in a stable, mutually beneficial (symbiotic) partnership.
-The fungus provides the visible, structural form and protects the algae from extremes of light and temperature.
+The fungus provides structural form and protects the algae from extremes of light and temperature.
 Algae are capable of photosynthesis and some of the sugars produced provide the fungus with energy for growth and reproduction.

 Some lichens can live for many hundreds of years and being sensitive to pollution levels they are important enviromental indicators.